mijo2/Load_Shifting_Tetris_game_agent_/README.md

 # Tetris_game_agent

+## Introduction
 This Repository contains a set of directories that contain files to train agents to play certain games.

+### Directories
-For now, there is only one directory in this repository correspoding to the game CartPole-v0.
+For now, there is only one directory in this repository.
+The game for which the agent training and testing files is:
+  *CartPole-v0